Distributed controller synthesis for deadlock avoidance: Two locks per process

-We claim that $\ds_{Z'}$ is a $Z'$-"deadlock scheme".
-First, there is an outgoing $\ds_{Z'}$ edge from every lock in $Z'$ because of the definition.
-Moreover it is unique.
+We show now that $\ds_{Z'}$ is a $Z'$-"deadlock scheme".
+First, note that there is an outgoing $\ds_{Z'}$ edge from every lock in $Z'$ by definition, and this edge is unique.

-We need to show that $\ds_{Z'}(p)$ is defined for every "solid process" $p$.
+Next we show that $\ds_{Z'}(p)$ is defined for every "solid process" $p$.
 This is clear if the two locks, $t$ and $t'$, of $p$ are in $Z$.
-If both locks are not in $Z$ then either $t\eqh t'$ or there is a "solo solid edge" between the two, say $t\edge{p}t'$.
+If both locks are in $Z' \setminus Z$ then either $t\eqh t'$ or there is a "solo solid edge" between the two, say $t\edge{p}t'$.
 In the latter case this is the only edge from $t$, as $H$ is "trimmed".
 As the $\eqh$-equivalence class of $t$ is then a singleton, this must be an edge on the cycle and $\ds_{Z'}(p)$ is defined to be this edge.
-Suppose $t\eqh t'$ and $\ds_{Z'}(p)$ is not defined.
+Suppose now that $t\eqh t'$ and $\ds_{Z'}(p)$ is not defined.
 Let $j$ be the biggest index among $1,\dots,k$ such that $t\eqh t_j$.
 If neither $t\edge{p} t'$ is on the shortest path from $t$ to $t_j$, nor $t\ledge{p} t'$ is on the shortest path from $t'$ to $t_j$ then there must be a cycle in $C$.
 But this is impossible as we assumed that there are no "solid cycles" intersecting $T\setminus Z$ in $H$ (Property~\ref{H2}).
-The remaining case is when one of the locks of $p$ is in $Z$ and another in $Z'\setminus Z$.
+The last case is when one of the locks of $p$ is in $Z$ and the other in $Z'\setminus Z$.
 There is no "solid edge" leaving $Z$ by Invariant~\ref{Inv2}.
 There is no "solid edge" entering $Z$ by the assumption of the lemma.
 So $p$ is a "solid process" labeling no edge in $H$ which contradicts \ref{H3}.